Arminianism: Philosophical view

-Spiritual view on free will
+Spiritual view

-Arminianism holds that all human are initially deprived of the Holy Spirit and, as a result, exist in a moral state of total depravity.
+Arminianism holds that all humans are deprived of the full presence of the Holy Spirit and, as a result, exist in a moral state of total depravity.
 In this condition, human free will is incapable of choosing spiritual good without the aid of divine grace.
 Arminius likely believed that every person is born in this depraved condition because Adam, as humanity's representative, sinned against God—a view later shared by several prominent Arminians.
 Like Augustine, Luther, and Calvin, Arminius agreed that human free will is spiritually "captive" and "enslaved".
 However, through the action of prevenient grace, human free will can be "freed", meaning it can be restored with the ability to choose the spiritual good, particularly the capacity to accept God's call to salvation.